Project Z2 - Magnetoelectric Sensor Characterization

 Collaborations

-A1 (Magnetostrictive Multilayers for Magnetoelectric Sensors) ME sensor characterization.
+A1 (Magnetostrictive Multilayers for Magnetoelectric Sensors) ME sensor characterization/evaluation.

-A7 (Electrically Modulated Magnetoelectric Sensors) Functional and directional characterization of ME sensors.
+A7 (Electrically Modulated Magnetoelectric Sensors) ME sensor characterization.

-A8 (Modelling of Magnetoelectric Sensors) Transfer function measurements.
+A8 (Modelling of Magnetoelectric Sensors) Support for SAW characterization/evaluation measurements.

 A9 (Surface Acoustic Wave Magnetic Field Sensors) SAW sensor characterization at carrier frequencies up to the GHz range.